 PCSPs have a range of duties which are set in legislation:

-- consult and engage with the local community on the issues of concern in relation to policing and community safety.
-Each PCSP has a Policing Committee with a distinct responsibility to provide views to the relevant district commander and the Policing Board on policing matters;
+- Consult & Engage with their local community on issues of concern in relation to policing and community safety.
+Each PCSP has a Policing Committee responsible for providing community views to the relevant district commander and the Policing Board on policing matters;

-- identify and prioritise the particular issues of concern and prepare plans for how these can be tackled;
+- Identify & Prioritise issues and prepare plans for how these can be tackled at a community level;

 - monitor the performance of the police and work to gain the co-operation of the public with the police in preventing crime; and